-\subsubsection{Boundary separation}
+\subsubsection{Boundary Separation}

-As it stands, there could be two distinct paths $\II\to A$ that have the same endpoints.
-We wish to isolate the types $A$ for which paths are uniquely determined by their endpoints; this property was dubbed \emph{boundary separation} by \citet{sterling-angiuli-gratzer:2019,sterling-angiuli-gratzer:2022} and $\Sigma$-separation by \citet{fiore-rosolini:2001}.
-The purpose of imposing boundary separation in our setting is to make the path order on function spaces \emph{pointwise}, as we shall see in \cref{lem:bsep-implies-pointwise}.
+As it stands, there could be two distinct paths $\II\to X$ that have the same endpoints.
+We wish to isolate the types $X$ for which paths are uniquely determined by their endpoints; this property was dubbed \emph{boundary separation} by \citet{sterling-angiuli-gratzer:2019,sterling-angiuli-gratzer:2022} and $\Sigma$-separation by \citet{fiore-rosolini:2001}.